daattali/daattali.github.io/setupr.md

 The above command to install `devtools` could take several minutes to complete.

-### Step 5 - Installing R packages from GitHub
+### Step 5 - Installing R Packages from GitHub

 Now that we have `devtools` installed, we can install any R package that is on GitHub using the `install_github()` function.
 Just like with CRAN packages, when installing GitHub packages you need to run the command from the system shell to make the package available to all users.
 Let's try installing the [`shinyjs`](https://github.com/daattali/shinyjs) GitHub package, which adds functionality to the `shiny` package.
-A GitHub package is defined by its author (`daatali`) and its name (`shinyjs`).
+A GitHub package is defined by its author (`daattali`) and its name (`shinyjs`).

 ```command
 sudo su - -c "R -e \"devtools::install_github('daattali/shinyjs')\""